Which is More Dangerous – AC or DC?

 If we consider the minimum level of AC and DC voltages, 50V AC in Dry condition and 25V in humid and wet places and up to 120V DC are considered safe in case of direct or indirect contacts with electrical installations.
 The above statement and the following table shows that AC Current and Voltage are more dangerous than DC.

-For example, In case of AC, the safest limit is 50V (or 25V in humid) where in DC, the safe limit is 120V DC.
-Same is the case for current, i.e. lower currents are needed for the same effect on human body is compared to DC which is low.
-The following table shows the story of AC and DC and its effects on human body.
+For example, In case of AC, the safest limit is 50V (or 25V in humidity) where in DC, the safe limit is 120V DC.
+Same is the case for current, i.e. lower currents are needed for the same effect on the human body compared to DC which is low.
+The following table shows the story of AC and DC and its effects on the human body.

 Always Remember: Current Kills, Not the Voltage.
-But Voltage is must to drive the Current.
+But Voltage is necessary to drive the Current.
 I.e. Amperes are responsible for electrocution, Not the Volts.

 |AC in mA (50Hz)||DC in mA||Effects|